NikLeberg/DiCoS_ACOPOStrak/Logical/Libraries/McAcpTrak/McAcpTrak.typ

-		StopMode : McStopModeEnum; (*determines whether jerk limits are used*) StartPosition : LREAL; (*Start position of the sector position interval for search*) EndPosition : LREAL; (*Start position of the sector position interval for search*) END_STRUCT;
+		StopMode : McStopModeEnum; (*determines whether jerk limits are used*) StartPosition : LREAL; (*Start position of the sector position interval for search*) EndPosition : LREAL; (*Start position of the sector position interval for search*) Deceleration : REAL; (*maximum deceleration of a moving shuttle*) END_STRUCT;

 	McAcpTrakDiverterInfoType : STRUCT
 		SegmentPosition1 : McAcpTrakSegPositionType; (*first segment position s.t. the diverter diverges in direction of the segment*)
 		SegmentPosition2 : McAcpTrakSegPositionType; (*first segment position s.t. the diverter converges in direction of the segment*)
 	END_STRUCT;

+	McAcpTrakSegLimitErrorScopeMode :
+	(
+		mcACPTRAK_UNOBSERV_SH_ACTIVATE, (*activate the limitation of the error reaction scope for unobservable shuttles on this segment*) mcACPTRAK_UNOBSERV_SH_DEACTIVATE (*deactivate the limitation of the error reaction scope for unobservable shuttles on this segment*)
+	);

 END_TYPE